Undergraduate course information

 All students involved in clinical placements must be fit to do so.

-Students who have health problems or who are under the influence of alcohol and/or other drugs that might foreseeably render them unsafe during nursing or midwifery practice placement, or who have a health problem that may be affected adversely during their placements, should seek medical advice before undertaking a placement and should advise the Director of Clinical Practice.
+Students who have health problems or who are under the influence of alcohol and/or other drugs that might foreseeably render them unsafe during nursing or midwifery practice placement, or who have a health problem that may be affected adversely during their placements, should seek medical advice before undertaking a placement and should advise the Manager, Clinical Liaison.

 Failure to do so may result in the Faculty of Health accepting no responsibility for the consequences.